The Yucatan Peninsula is a region in Mexico that has been home to some of the most influential civilizations in history.

 Taking a quick trip over to Isla Mujeres would be a fun time too!

-We’ll get right to the chase with this one: We loved visiting Playa Del Carmen because of the variety of good quality food available with the benefit of being close to the beach!
+We’ll get right to the chase with this one: we loved visiting Playa Del Carmen because of the variety of good quality food available with the benefit of being close to the beach!

 There are also amazing restaurants that serve delicious seafood dishes like ceviche and shrimp tacos.

-It felt very comfortable staying there and traveling around as a family with a little one, similar to our visit to Costa Rica.
+It felt very comfortable staying there and traveling around as a family with a little one.
+The town is very walkable and has all the amenities you could need.

 We also love it as a great long-term stay location as it reminded us of the time we lived in Chiang Mai, Thailand.